FranzZemen/re/ts-src/rules.md

 it is inferred that there is a Rules.Engine and a default RuleSet (see [RuleSet](../rule-set/rule-set.md)).

 It is possible to load options into the Rules.Engine programmatically.
 It is also possible to include those options in the Rules.Engine hints.
-Without options the Rules.Engine hints look like empty options with the prefix "re":
+Without options the Rules.Engine hints look like empty options with the prefix "rulesEngine":

-    <<re>>
+    <<rulesEngine>>

-While it is perfectly legal to include <<re>> one would normally not have a reason to do so.
+While it is perfectly legal to include <<rulesEngine>> one would normally not have a reason to do so.

 Hints can be used to load custom elements and other settings into the rules engine.
 When loaded at the Rules.Engine level, these apply anywhere in the rules engine.
 Note that previously loaded custom elements are not